 In the previous 12 months there had been one accident record completed.
-There had been two safety incidents in the year up to this inspection including the accident report.
-The practice had dealt with the accidents as significant safety events.
-The incidents were investigated, documented and discussed with the rest of the dental practice team to prevent such occurrences happening again in the future.
+There had been 12 safety incidents in the year up to this inspection.
+Significant events and accidents were investigated, documented and discussed with the rest of the practice team to prevent such occurrences happening again in the future.

 There were adequate systems for reviewing and investigating when things went wrong.
 The practice learned and shared lessons identified themes and acted to improve safety in the practice.
 There was a system for receiving and acting on safety alerts.
 The practice learned from external safety events as well as patient and medicine safety alerts.
 We saw they were shared with the team and acted upon if required.